NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

 For **Android** that is all.

 For **iOS** please also follow the steps below.
 - Once the iOS platform is added in command line, change directory to where podfile is found.
-Example location :- (myapp/platforms/ios).
+Example: `cd platforms/ios`.
 - Make sure you have [cocoapods](https://cocoapods.org/) installed then in command line do `pod update`.
-- Now open myapp.xcworkspace which is usually found in the same directory as the podfile, then build and run. <br/> *Note :- if you use myapp.xcodeproj to build and run, it will not work and it will show a linker error.* <br/>
+- Now open myapp.xcworkspace which is usually found in the same directory as the podfile, then build and run. <br/>
+*Note :- if you use myapp.xcodeproj to build and run, it will not work and it will show a linker error.* <br/>
 *Note :- if you manually create the podfile, please refer to issue [#2](https://github.com/NeutrinosPlatform/cordova-plugin-mobile-ocr/issues/2)*